ravikuril/google-search-query-type-ahead-backend/README.md

 # google-search-query-type-ahead

-Its a simple springboot microservice which uses trie data structure to store the searcheed queries and when user does a query it shows all the completions starting from lattest typed character.
+Its a simple springboot microservice which uses trie data structure to store the searched queries and when user does a query it shows all the completions starting from lattest typed character.
 Currently It is working fine with given all the dictonary words. which are stored in main/resource/ as text file.